 - Pinch or two of salt -- if using salted butter, omit

 - Preheat the oven to 350F.
 Spray 2 8-inch round cake pans with flour-added cooking spray.
 Line bottoms with rounds of parchment paper.

 - Combine the flour, sugar, cocoa, baking soda and salt in mixing bowl and stir very well to combine.
 Add the soft butter and buttermilk and blend on low (I used a stand mixer with a paddle) until smooth.

 - Whisk the eggs, vanilla and cooled coffee together in another bowl and add to the batter in 3 additions, scraping down the sides of the bowl and mixing until blended.
 Try not to beat a lot of air into the egg mixture as you add it – just stir well.
 Scrape bottom of bowl and make sure to mix in all batter.

-- Divide the batter among the pans and bake on center rack for 38 to 44 minutes or until a wooden toothpick inserted in the center comes out clean.
-Let cool in pans for about 5 minutes, the turn invert onto wire racks to cool completely.
+- Divide the batter among the pans and bake on center rack for 35 to 40 minutes or until a wooden toothpick inserted in the center comes out clean.
+Let cool in pans for about 5 minutes, then turn invert onto wire racks to cool completely.
 Remove parchment when cool.

 - Chocolate Frosting: Melt both chocolates in microwave, double boiler or bowl set over barely simmering water; set aside to cool.

 - Beat the butter until creamy.
 Make sure it's not too cold or it might cause the chocolate to re-solidify.
 Stir in the cocoa power, about a cup of the powdered sugar, and the cooled melted chocolate.
 Scrape sides of bowl and beat well; add remaining powdered sugar, then add room temperature milk, vanilla and salt, beating and scraping until you get the consistency you like.